Survey on the geometric Bogomolov conjecture: Nonarchimedean geometry

-In the proof of Zhang, the following are crucially used: \begin{enumerate} \item analytic spaces over an archimedean place; \item canonical measures over analytic spaces; \item equidistribution theorem of small points over analytic spaces. \end{enumerate} Over function fields, we do not have (1) above; there does not exist an archimedean place over function fields.
-Therefore, if we wish to follows the idea of Zhang (and Ullmo), we need counterparts.
+In the proof of Zhang, the following are crucially used: \begin{enumerate} \item analytic spaces over an archimedean place; \item canonical measures over analytic spaces; \item equidistribution theorem of small points over analytic spaces. \end{enumerate} Over function fields, we do not have (1) above: there does not exist an archimedean place over function fields.

-The counterparts of (1) that we will use are the Berkovich analytic spaces over some nonarchimedean place instead of complex analytic spaces.
+Therefore, if we wish to follow the idea of Zhang (and Ullmo), we need counterparts.
+The counterparts of (1) that we will use are the Berkovich analytic spaces over some nonarchimedean place.
 Further, over Berkovich analytic spaces, we can consider ``canonical measures''.

 In this section, we briefly review the notions of Berkovich analytic spaces, skeleta, and measures on Berkovich spaces.
 The reader familiar with those notions can skip this section.